5 expert tips (I wish I heard sooner) for running membership sites

 Research conducted on how surveys and polls influence customers found that a year after customers were asked for feedback, they were half as likely to have canceled their service or moved to a competitor and generated more profits than those who hadn’t been engaged.

-Lay’s often uses this method as part of their new product development and marketing campaigns with off-the-wall flavors that encourage users to participate in the shape of the business.
+Lay’s often uses this method as part of its new product development and marketing campaigns with off-the-wall flavors that encourage users to participate in the shape of the business.

 E!News, reporting on said flavors, makes an especially meta follow-up example: